 Most trucking companies and drivers are subject to the new ELD mandate.
 If you’re transporting goods by truck in state or across state lines, you will likely have to comply with the new rules.

 There are a few exceptions to the ELD mandate that could apply to some small businesses:

-Keep in mind that this only applies to commercial transportation companies that were required to maintain HoS records.
+Keep in mind that this applies only to commercial transportation companies that are required to maintain HoS records.
 If your business handles deliveries but your drivers don’t use paper logs to track driving activity, then these new rules don’t affect you.

-If you continue to use paper logs, use an AOBRD after Dec.
+If you continue to use paper logs, have used an automatic onboard recording device after Dec.
 16, or fail to purchase and install enough ELDs for your fleet, you could be subject to penalties.
-Violations will usually impact your Safety Measurement System (SMS) score, which is a grade the FMCSA uses to regulate safety among trucking companies throughout the nation.
+Violations usually impact your Safety Measurement System score, which is a grade the FMCSA uses to regulate safety among trucking companies nationwide.
 You may also be subject to fines ranging from $1,000 to $10,000, depending on the incident.

-The FCMSA has a variety of resources on its website detailing how to purchase ELDs and train drivers to use them.
-Finding an FCMSA-approved device is the first step in ensuring compliance.
-You can also partner with a telematics company that provides ELD compliance as well as various other fleet tracking services, like fuel management, driver safety performance data and route optimization.
+You can also partner with a telematics company that ensures ELD compliance and provides various other fleet management services, like fuel management, driver safety performance data and route optimization.
 The ELD mandate will bring technology into every commercial truck on the road, opening the door for more data and more informed fleet decisions.